manuelpinar/Reinforcement-Learning---project-3---Collaboration-and-Competition/Report.md

 After some modifications I observed I hadn't significative improvements when I tried to modify other parameters like bacth_size or lr_actor and lr_critic also I hadn't significative improvements.
 Neither when I tried modify the number of the layers of my 'model.py'

+When I found a great improvement was movind the random_seed, setting finally in 0.5.

 ### Model